 Already used in training to monitor performance, smart clothing will also become an important part of watching sports in the future, with leagues like the NFL partnering with Microsoft and Zebra Technologies to produce live visualisations of data and new ways for fans to understand each game.

-The new research, Smart Wearable Devices: Worldwide Consumer & Enterprise Markets 2015-2020, also found that that devices offering more advanced fitness tracking capabilities, such as heart-rate tracking and blood-oxygen saturation levels, are becoming more popular.
-However, Juniper’s market analysis shows that they also need capable apps to make sense of these advanced metrics, otherwise vendors risk drowning consumers in data.
+The new research, Smart Wearable Devices: Worldwide Consumer & Enterprise Markets 2015-2020, also found that devices offering more advanced fitness tracking capabilities, such as heart-rate tracking and blood-oxygen saturation levels, are becoming more popular.
+However, Juniper’s market analysis shows that they also need capable apps to make sense of these advanced metrics, otherwise, vendors risk drowning consumers in data.

 More Performance Data = More Pressure